lebolnobel/lebolnobel/README.md

 #### A Product Owner by day ☀️ and a Nature Protector by night 🌕

-I'm @lebolnobel and I ❤ to craft, web stuffs, net neutrality, inclusion and education hacking.
+I'm @lebolnobel and I ♥ to craft, web stuffs, net neutrality, inclusion and education hacking.
+Now I do things with code, blending tech and nature.
+I shape the world as a Product Owner and Naturalist.

 - 📸 Photograph
 - 🌿 Naturalist